3s2ng/laravel-subby/docs/v5.x/models/plan-subscription-model.md

 ## Create a Subscription

-You can subscribe a user (or any model correctly traited) to a plan by using the `newSubscription()` function available in the `HasSubscriptions` trait.
+You can subscribe a user (or any model correctly traited) to a plan by using the `newSubscriptionPlan()` function available in the `HasSubscriptions` trait.
 First, retrieve an instance of your subscriber's model, which typically will be your user model and an instance of the plan your subscriber is subscribing to.
-Once you have retrieved the model instance, you may use the `newSubscription` method to create the model's subscription.
+Once you have retrieved the model instance, you may use the `newSubscriptionPlan` method to create the model's subscription.

 The subscription is made as a _snapshot_ using current plan details as a template.
 Same happens with subscription features.
 When you create a subscription a copy of the Plan Features is made into your Plan Subscription Features.